A lot has changed in the last decade.

 Most last-generation probiotics on the market, and most fermented foods, are high in lactobacillus.

-In contrast, lactobacillus makes up around 1% of a healthy gut, so it's a relatively small player in the big scheme of things.
+In contrast, lactobacillus makes up around 1% of a healthy gut, so it's a relatively small player.

 Before MegaSporeBiotic™, antihistamine strains of probiotics merely alleviated histamine intolerance symptoms.